alsvike/PDF-Farmer/README.md

 1. Enter your search keyword in the search box
 2. Adjust the search parameters if needed:
-   - Maximum pages to search
+   - Maximum pages to search (1-20)
-   - Minimum relevance score
-   - Show/hide low relevance results
+   - Enable/disable NLP keyword improvement
-3. Click "Search" to start finding PDFs
+3. Click "Search PDFs" to start finding PDFs
+4. Browse through paginated results (10, 25, 50, 100, or All per page)
-4. Use the "Download All" button to get multiple PDFs at once
+5. Use the "Download All" button to get all PDFs at once

 ## Project Structure

 - `server.py`: Backend Flask server with PDF search and download logic
-- `index.html`: Frontend interface with Discord-inspired design
+- `index.html`: Frontend interface with modern, responsive design
+- `server-original.py`: Original version of the server for reference

 ## Features in Detail